callenshaeffer/PacmanRl/README.md

 or if that doesn't work try "python Pacman.py" in terminal

-To exit out of the program you will need to hard shut down by inputing "ctrl-c"
+To exit out of the program you will need to hard shut down by inputing "ctrl-c" For your convienience we have dialed down the number of iterations to 20 in case you are unable to force a shut down